Idris Elba: Personal life

-Elba has been married three times: first to Hanne "Kim" Nørgaard (from 1999 to 2003) and then to Sonya Nicole Hamlin (for four months in 2006).
-He has two children: a daughter with Nørgaard and a son with former girlfriend Naiyana Garth.
-Elba began a relationship with Somali-Canadian model Sabrina Dhowre in early 2017.
-They became engaged on 10 February 2018, during a screening of his film Yardie at an East London cinema.
-They were married on 26 April 2019 in Marrakesh.
+Marriages and family

-Elba has stated he is spiritual but not religious.
-He is an avid Arsenal supporter.
-In 2015, as part of his Discovery Channel miniseries Idris Elba: No Limits, he broke the land speed record for the Pendine Sands "Flying Mile" course.
+Elba was married to Danish stylist Hanne "Kim" Nørgaard from 1999 until their divorce in 2003.
+He was then married to American real estate lawyer Sonya Nicole Hamlin for four months in 2006.
+He has a daughter with Nørgaard and a son with English makeup artist Naiyana Garth.
+He began a relationship with Canadian model and businesswoman Sabrina Dhowre in early 2017.
+They became engaged on 10 February 2018, during a screening of his film Yardie at an East London cinema, and were married on 26 April 2019 in Marrakesh.